 - Is it Safe to Take Aloe Vera When You’re Pregnant?

 - Complete Natural Foot Care Tips Pedicure At Home

 Best way to get rid of toenail fungus

 So that’s how you probably got those yellow thick toenails.
 Now, what do you do to get rid of them?

 There are a variety of ways to treat fungal infections that are causing yellow thick toenails, including natural, over the counter and prescription routes.

-Your doctor will be most likely to prescribe either an oral antifungal medication, an antifungal lacquer, topical medication or surgery, depending on the infection as well as on other factors of your health history.
+Your doctor will be most likely to prescribe either oral antifungal medication, an antifungal lacquer, topical medication, or surgery, depending on the infection as well as on other factors of your health history.

 For example, if you have diabetes, your doctor is likely to prescribe oral medications to treat your yellow thick toenails.